 To minimize the visioning work, focus your vision on the next product version, and envision a product with minimum functionality that addresses a narrow set of customer needs.
 Quickly release a first product increment, or demo it to customers and users to validate the vision.
 Listen to the responses to see if you are shooting for the right goal.
 Then adapt.

-You can find more information on creating a product vision in my book Agile Product Management with Scrum.
-The book has a whole chapter dedicated to product planning and discovery in Scrum.
+You can find more information on creating a product vision in my book Agile Product Management with Scrum and by attending my Product Strategy and Product Roadmap training course.